WastedAccounts/RESTapi/README.md

-A simple framework with app initialization, logging and a RESTful API endpoint.
+A simple framework with app initialization, logging and RESTful API endpoint.